Engee documentation

 Algorithms

-The FFTW implementation provides an optimised FFT calculation, including support for transform lengths equal to and not equal to powers of two, as in simulation.
+The FFTW implementation provides optimized FFT calculation, including support for transform lengths equal to and not equal to powers of two, as in simulation.
 The input data type must be floating point.

 Radix-2 implementation

-The Radix-2 implementation supports bit-reverse processing and allows the block to perform C code generation.
-The dimensionality of the input matrix of size to must be equal to a power of two.
-To work with other input dimensions, use the Pad block to augment or truncate those dimensions to a power of two.
+The Radix-2 implementation supports bit-reverse processing and allows the block to generate C code.
+Dimension input matrix size on it must be equal to a power of two.
+To work with other input data sizes, use the block Pad to complement or truncate these dimensions to the power of two.

-When Radix-2 is selected, the block implements one or more of the following algorithms:
+When selecting Radix-2, the block implements one or more of the following algorithms:

 Radix-2 algorithms for real and complex signals

-Complexity of input data Order of output data Algorithms used for FFT calculation
+Complexity of input data The order of the output data Algorithms used to calculate the FFT

 Linear